Exposure (Robert Fripp album): Release

 The album was remixed in 1983, and this second "definitive edition" was released in 1985 featuring some alternate takes.
 In 2006, a 24-bit two-disc remaster appeared on Fripp's Discipline Global Mobile label.
 One disc contained the original 1979 album, and the second disc contained a third version of Exposure with bonus tracks.
 The "definitive edition" version of "Chicago" is not included on the 2006 version; however, the version of the song on disc two is mostly identical to the definitive edition version with minor variants.
 A facsimile of that second edition can be created by programming the contents of the second disc as 1-2-3-20-5-21-22-8-9-10-11-12-13-14-15-16-17.
 There was also a version of "Water Music II" that ran more than 6 minutes.
 On the 1985 remix, the vinyl label lists the song at 6:10 while there are CD versions that list the song at 6:24.
 These are the same.
 The 6:10 timing on the vinyl remix was in error.
 Adding further confusion, many CDs that list the song as 6:24 on the track list actually contain the edited 3:52 version.
 The 6:24 version is on some early CD versions, but since the catalogue numbers are the same, finding one remains problematic.
 It is not on the 2006 remaster, even though it contains the remixed version (it runs 3:55).

+In 2022, DGM released Exposures, a massive 32-disc box set (25 compact discs, 3 DVD discs and 4 Blu-ray discs) featuring all four versions of Exposure, including a fourth new mix done by Steven Wilson (in stereo, surround sound, and Dolby Atmos variants) as well as related Fripp albums (God Save the Queen/Under Heavy Manners, The League of Gentlemen and Let the Power Fall, all presented in remastered original mixes as well as new Steven Wilson mixes), live recordings, studio outtakes, the complete Frippertronics tape loops from the period between the start of the Exposure/Scratch/Sacred Songs sessions and the reformation of King Crimson for the Discipline album.